If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 - Data collection and retention time options

-- Attribution modeling settings
+- Attribution modelling settings

 That’s only a few, as there are many others (including advanced ones) to enjoy.